 If he does not argue those circumstances, then the executory process starts by filing at the same judge a subsequent claim for seizure.
-In that case, after the defendant has been notified, he has only 4 days to present a defense base on payment or the statute of limitations has run.
+In that case, after the defendant has been notified, he has only 4 days to present a defense based on payment or the statute of limitations has expired.
 While those allegations are proven to be wrong or right, goods or money can be seized.

 If the defendant does not present any defense or if he does not prove the defense alleged. then the money or goods will be seized.
 If money has been seized, then it will be transferred to the plaintiff’s account or if goods have been seized, then they will be auctioned, and the money obtained will be transferred to the plaintiff.

 In the case of foreign invoices, then the standard civil procedure is applicable and therefore the plaintiff has the burden of proof.